-The Commando Spirit, as part of the overall Commando Ethos, is introduced to Royal Marine recruits during their basic training and stays with them throughout.
-This Spirit is subsequently taken from the training environment, proven on operations (whether war fighting or humanitarian), and are an important ingredient of the Royal Marines positive psychological wellbeing and the optimal performance they have sustained since 1664.
+The Commando Spirit is part of the overall Commando Ethos.
+It’s introduced to HM Royal Marine recruits during their basic training and stays with them throughout.
+This Spirit is subsequently taken from the training environment, proven on operations (whether war fighting or humanitarian), and are an important ingredient of the Royal Marines positive psychological wellbeing and the optimal performance they’ve sustained since 1664.

-This article (the 3rd of 3) highlights how the Commando Spirit leads to sustainable, elite performance, and how it is enabled and reinforced by a culture that promotes positive psychological wellbeing.
+This 3rd article of 3, highlights how the Commando Spirit leads to sustainable, elite performance.
+And how it’s enabled and reinforced by a culture that promotes positive psychological wellbeing.

-When deployed, especially on a particularly hostile task, each Royal Marine, irrespective of rank and experience, will fully engage with the Commando Spirit, knowing that all those involved with the task will be doing the same.
-Whether it is:
+When deployed, especially on a particularly hostile task, each Royal Marine, irrespective of rank and experience, will fully engage with the Commando Spirit.
+All will know that all those involved with the task will be doing the same.

 The Mountain Leader showing courage, determination and unselfishness when tasked with climbing up a wet, slippery and dangerous climb at night, potentially under the nose of the enemy.
 He knows that the fixed climbing lines must be laid for the mission to succeed, making decisions as problems present themselves, blocking out his fear of the climb and failure.

 The Mountain Leader knows, as do the men relying on him to successfully fix the climbing lines, that he has the competency to successfully complete the task.
-He is given autonomy to pick the correct route and in how to ensure the correct safety is in place; his advice will be listened to and valued by the team prior to climbing the obstacle.
-He will know the importance of success and that what he is doing is worthwhile, and should anything go wrong, he has the backing of the community around him to help.
+He’s given autonomy to pick the correct route and in how to ensure the correct safety is in place: His advice will be listened to and valued by the team prior to climbing the obstacle.
+He will know the importance of success and that what he is doing is worthwhile.
+Should anything go wrong, he has the backing of the community around him to help.

-Then, all four joining in the cheerfulness of muffled laughter when reminiscing how the first man, expecting to be ankle deep in water, slid off the edge of the raiding craft only to find himself up to his neck.
+Then all four join in the cheerfulness of muffled laughter when reminiscing how the first man, expecting to be ankle deep in water, slid off the edge of the raiding craft only to find himself up to his neck.

 All four have shown the Commando Spirit.
 Each knows that their colleagues will reciprocate that Spirit.
 The Spirit allows each Royal Marine to feel competent, have autonomy, feel valued, listened to and supported, and to feel part of a worthwhile, high-performance community.
 Together they perform optimally.

-As within the Royal Marines, experience and research across sectors, shows the positive effects of positive psychological wellbeing across performance indicators, whilst an embedded, strategic commitment to positive psychological wellbeing is supported as the most effective and cost-effective way to achieve such gains (What Works Wellbeing, 2016).
+Yes!
+As within the Royal Marines, experience and research across sectors, shows the positive effects of positive psychological wellbeing across performance indicators.
+Further, that an embedded, strategic commitment to positive psychological wellbeing is supported as the most effective and cost-effective way to achieve such gains (What Works Wellbeing, 2016).
 Consequently, this should be a priority for any organisation or team who seeks sustainable, optimal performance.